 - Students who were living in an off-campus apartment or home, but are now temporarily living at another location, should respond using the address where they lived before spring break by visiting my2020census.org and entering the 12-digit code received in the mail.
-If you don’t have a code, click “Start Questionnaire,” and there is an option to indicate that you do not have a Census ID.
+If you don’t have a code, click “Start Questionnaire,” and then the option to indicate that you do not have a census ID.
 Ideally, one person should respond on behalf of everyone living in the house.
-If it is not possible to coordinate with roommates, everyone should respond, and the Census Bureau will eliminate duplicate responses.
+If it is not possible to coordinate with roommates, everyone should respond, and the U.S. Census Bureau will eliminate duplicate responses.

 - International students should follow the guidelines above that apply, regardless of their whereabouts after spring break or permanent residency.